mhered/cpp_100daysofcode/code/Day099_03-07-23/Refactoring/README.md

 The first actual refactoring step consists of extracting the chunk of code that calculates the charge per one performance to a function `amountFor()` and then renaming parameters and local variables for clarity.

 The author proposes also to remove the  `play` parameter by replacing it with a query.
-I did it but this seems to make more sense in original Javascript than in the C++ version for two reasons:
+I did it, but this seems to make more sense in the original Javascript than in the C++ version for two reasons:

-- Due to the way scope works in JS the variable `plays` is available inside nested functions such such as `playFor()` or `amountFor()`, but in C++ you need to be pass it explicitly as a parameter, therefore removing the parameter `play`  from `amountFor()`does not result in less parameters being passed
+- Due to the way scope works in JS the variable `plays` is available inside nested functions such as `playFor()` or `amountFor()`, but in C++ you need to pass it explicitly as a parameter.
+Therefore in order to replace the parameter `play`  in `amountFor()` by a query, you need to pass `plays` as a parameter, so the whole exercise does not result in less parameters being passed.
-- Additionally, the `switch` statement in C++ works only with integers, so replacing `play.type` with a query `playFor(aPerformance, plays).type` in each if statement results in multiple calls to `playFor()` in each step of the loop which is not very efficient.
+- Additionally, the `switch` statement in C++ works only with integers, so replacing `play.type` with the query `playFor(aPerformance, plays).type` in each of the `if` statements results in multiple calls to `playFor()` in each step of the loop which is not very efficient.
+In JS there are 3 calls to `playFor()` per loop, but in C++ there are 4 calls (and there will be more when we add more kinds of play...).
 The author recommends not to worry about this.
-In JS  there are 3 calls to `playFor()` per loop.
-However in C++ there are 4 calls (and there will be more when we add more kinds of play...)

 I saved the intermediate result as [./steps/statement_01.h](./steps/statement_01.h)